This article was last updated on November 2017

 One of the biggest changes to the healthcare system has come in the form of newly created marketplaces.
 There are two types: federal and state.
 Both types offer the same services.
 You can use a marketplace to sign up for insurance that’s either subsidized or not.
 You can also use the marketplaces to find out if you qualify for a government program like Medicaid or CHIP, but you can’t sign up for these programs using the exchange.
 Instead, you’ll be redirected to the appropriate website for those specific applications.

-As of now, just 12 states and the District of Columbia health insurance exchange sites.
+As of now, just 11 states and the District of Columbia have their own health insurance exchange sites.
 The remaining states redirect residents to the federally administered marketplace or have a hybrid system.
 Regardless of where you live, you can take advantage of federal subsidies available through the marketplace to make health insurance more affordable.

 Advance Premium Tax Credits